-The Dow Is Back!
-What’s the Best Investment Strategy?
+The Dow Is Down!
+What's the Best Investment Strategy?

 When we look at small numbers, they look manageable so we’re more comfortable with them, but when we look at large numbers we get a little scared.